 Students are permitted to miss a combined total of five class days for college visits, approved Pursuits of Excellence or other commitments approved by the Student Life Office.

 Attendance in class is essential to individual academic success and community health.
-However, when appropriate opportunities to pursue excellence arise, Deerfield allows students to miss class.
+However, when appropriate opportunities to pursue excellence arise, Deerfield may allow students to miss class.

 To be eligible to petition for Pursuit of Excellence, students must: